holoviz/panel/doc/tutorials/index.md

 Whether you're a newcomer or an experienced developer, our goal is to take you from a novice to a (wind turbine) data app hero.

-Together we will explore the world of wind turbine data and build
+Together we will explore the world of wind turbine data and build some really cool wind turbine data apps.

-- a Hello Wind Turbine World app
-- a Wind Turbine Chat Bot
-- a static Wind Turbine Analysis report
-- a Wind Turbine Technician todo app
-- a Wind Turbine Dashboard
-- A Wind Turbine Image Recognition app
-- a Wind Turbine Live Data Monitoring application.

 Please put on your safety helmet before entering the world of wind turbine data apps.